slatedocs/slate/source/index.html.md

 # Introduction
 Welcome to the LHGames API resource page!
 You can use this document to understand the different functions in the AIHelper class provided in your seed project.
 We have 5 different languages you can use to code your bot ; all of them are present in this documentation.
 We have language bindings in CSharp, Python, TypeScript and Java!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+You can view code samples in the dark area to the right and you can switch between programming languages by changing tab.

 # Required specs
 The game server runs on .NET CORE 2.1 which is multi-platform.
 In short whether you have a Windows, Mac or Linux based machine, you will be fine.

-You can use any IDE/Text editor you wish to write your bot.
-Depending on what language you wish to code in you might need to download some stuff.
-Make sure you have downloaded everything you need before the day of the event (save all your time to code!)
+You can use any IDE/Text editor you wish to write your bot in.
+Depending on what language you decide to code in you might need to download some stuff.
+Make sure you downloaded everything necessary before the day of the event (save all your time to code!)

 * Using C# ?